davjfish/helper_files/lxd.md

 - You may also need to remove the old trusts on the cluster: `lxc config trust list`
 - It may also be necessary to reset the cluster db leader:  `sudo lxd cluster recover-from-quorum-loss`
 - **NOTE ABOUT SUBNETS** If the different nodes are on different networks, you will have to configure the `fan.underlay_subnet` in the `lxc network edit ldxfan0` to something appropriate for all networks.
 For example, if the inital network is `142.130.6.0/24` and the other network is `142.130.4.0/24`, you will have to set the fan.underlay subnet to `142.130.0.0/16`
+- **NOTE ABOUT UPDATES** Snap periodically runs `snap refresh` which can cause some havoc in the cluster if it upgrades lxd.
+When this happens, cluster nodes will become "blocked" and go offline (the containers stay up though).
+The strong indicator is that the lxd versions will be out of sync and lxc commands will stop working on upgraded nodes.
+To upgrade the remaining nodes, run `sudo snap stop lxd`, `sudo snap refresh lxd` and then restart any containers that were stopped.
 ### ssh
 - create a user on the container: `lxc exec mycontainer -- adduser me`
 - enable password authentication: `lxc exec mycontainer -- nano /etc/ssh/sshd_config` --> `PasswordAuthentication yes`.
 Save and exit.